 Make sure all guidelines are followed

-You can also submit your App Store listing for review through the App Store listing page, either with or after the first review.
+You can also submit your App Store listing for review through the App Store Listing page of your app on the Developer Hub, either with or after the first review.

 The first section focusses on the public-facing details of the listing.
 You can find a greater explanation of exactly what we need to receive and in what format in our App Listing Guidelines.
 You can also see really handy tips on how to market your app in our Promoting your app guide.

 For the installation section, you'll need to select whether this is to be installed:

 Provide the Install & Uninstall URLs you've set up for your Messenger App - this guide explains more.